Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

 The application obtains a token through username and password, and then calls the Microsoft Graph to get information about the signed-in user and their manager.

-Note that Username/Password is needed in some cases (for instance devops scenarios) but it's not recommanded because:
+Note that Username/Password is needed in some cases (for instance DevOps scenarios) but it's not recommended because:

 - This requires having credentials in the application, which does not happen with the other flows.
 - The credentials should only be used when there is a high degree of trust between the resource owner and the client and when other authorization grant types are not available (such as an authorization code).
 - Do note that this attempts to authenticate and obtain tokens for users using this flow will often fail with applications registered with Azure AD.
 Some of the situations and scenarios that will cause the failure are listed below
   - When the user needs to consent to permissions that this application is requesting.
   - When a conditional access policy enforcing multi-factor authentication is in force.
   - Azure AD Identity Protection can block authentication attempts if this user account is compromised.
-  - The user's pasword is expired and requires a reset.
+  - The user's password is expired and requires a reset.

 while this flow seems simpler than the others, applications using these flows often encounter more problems as compared to other flows like authorization code grant.
 The error handling is also quiet complex (detailed in the sample)